Water Quality State Operating Permits (SOP)

 Persons engaged in the operation of a sewage treatment system that does not have a direct discharge to any surface or subsurface waters must obtain a State Operating Permit (SOP) from the Tennessee Division of Water Resources.

 The permit is for:

 - Wastewater treatment facilities land applying by spray or drip irrigation

 - Operation of a pump and haul system

 - Operation of a municipal sewage collection system which discharges into a collection system owned by another entity

 - Mobile car wash or other pressure washing operations

 What Information Must I Provide?

-Applicants must submit the Application for State Operation Permit at least 180 days before starting any new activity or before the permit expires if renewing a permit.
+Applicants must submit the Application for State Operating Permit at least 180 days before starting any new activity or before the permit expires if renewing a permit.
 Permit applications should be sent to firstname.lastname@example.org.

 - Name and distance to the nearest stream